calebnance/jekyll_blog-calebnance/_posts/jquery/2013-08-08-how-to-stop-event-actions-from-firing-on-an-element-with-jquery.markdown

 </script>
 {% endhighlight %}

 And of course Internet Explorer (IE) does not like this way, so for people who want it to work on IE (I am sadly one of those people), we need to add just a few more lines.
-Check if event.preventDefault is set, and if not (it's IE), so let's use something it likes..
+Check if event.preventDefault is set, and if not (it's IE), so let's use something it likes...

 {% highlight javascript %}
 <script type="text/javascript">